firebase/firebaseui-web/README.md

-FirebaseUI Auth provides a drop-in auth solution that handles the UI flows for signing in users with email addresses and passwords, phone numbers, Identity Provider Sign In including Google, Facebook, GitHub, Twitter, Microsoft, Yahoo, OpenID Connect (OIDC) providers and SAML providers.
+FirebaseUI Auth provides a drop-in auth solution that handles the UI flows for signing in users with email addresses and passwords, phone numbers, Identity Provider Sign In including Google, Facebook, GitHub, Twitter, Apple, Microsoft, Yahoo, OpenID Connect (OIDC) providers and SAML providers.
 It is built on top of [Firebase Auth](https://firebase.google.com/docs/auth).

 The FirebaseUI component implements best practices for authentication on mobile